 From Wikipedia, the free encyclopedia

-Wilson is considered a major innovator in the field of music production, the principal originator of the California Sound, one of the first music producer auteurs, and the first rock producer to use the studio as its own instrument.
+Wilson was considered a major innovator in the field of music production, the principal originator of the California Sound, one of the first music producer auteurs, and the first rock producer to use the studio as its own instrument.
 The unusual creative control Capitol gave him over his own records effectively set a precedent that allowed other bands and artists to act as their own producers or co-producers.
 He was a major influence on the retrospectively-termed "sunshine pop" and Flower Power music that proceeded.

 Self - The Beach Boys